(A&P）AMERICA & PACIFIC TOURS, INC.

 ■The temperature in Alaska can go as low as −30°C!
 Just by looking at this figure makes you tremble; however, with appropriate winter clothing to keep out the cold will definitely keep you warm.
 A&P Tours provides rental service for winter clothing which is not necessary to use in Japan; this also ensures you that there will be enough space to fill up your suitcase with gifts instead of heavy winter clothing.

-■This winter, we will be setting up a tour desk in the Princess Hotel in Fairbanks.
+■This winter, we will be setting up a tour desk in the Sophie Station Hotel in Fairbanks.

 ■A renowned professional photographer Akinobu Yanagi who visits Alaska frequently will introduce day tours of winter landscapes and special locations to observe the aurora at night.

 ■We will notify you as soon as the JAL direct flight schedule for this winter is posted.

 ■Alaska is the closest American state to Japan and a direct flight from Japan only takes 6 to 7 hours!